bacalhau-project/bacalhau/docs/getting-started/docker-workload-onboarding.md

 To help provide a safe, secure network for all users, we add the following runtime restrictions:

-- All ingress/egress networking is disabled.
+- All ingress/egress networking is limited, as described in the [networking](../next-steps/networking.md) documentation.
 You won't be able to pull `data/code/weights/` etc from an external source
 - Data passing is implemented with Docker volumes, using [Bacalhau's input/output volumes](https://docs.bacalhau.org/about-bacalhau/architecture#input--output-volumes)